-Term Definition Just-in-Time NIH policy allows the submission of certain elements of a competing application to be deferred until later in the application process, after review when the application is under consideration for funding.
-Within the Status module of the eRA Commons, users will find a feature to submit Just-In-Time information when requested by the NIH.
+Term Definition Just-in-Time NIH policy allows the submission of certain elements of a competing application to be deferred until later in the application process, after review when the applic- ation is under consideration for funding.
+Within the Status module of the eRA Commons, users will find a feature to submit Just-In-Time information when requested by NIH.
 Through this module, institutions can electronically submit the information that is requested after the review, but before award.
-See Completing the Pre-Award Process -Just-In-Time Procedures for additional information.
-Liquidated damages An amount defined in a contract and chargeable against funds due to the contractor for each day the contractor fails to complete the project beyond the contract completion date.
-Local government Any unit of government within a state, including a: (1) County; (2) Borough; (3) Muni- cipality; (4) City; (5) Town; (6) Township; (7) Parish; (8) Local public authority, includ- ing any public housing agency under the United States Housing Act of 1937; (9) Special district; (10) School district; (11) Intrastate district; (12) Council of gov- ernments, whether or not incorporated as a nonprofit corporation under state law; and (13) Any other agency or instrumentality of a multi-, regional, or intra-state or local government.
-Major A&R An A&R project under a grant whose primary purpose is other than construction or modernization, including a project involving modernization, improvement or remodeling, exceeding \$500,000 in direct costs awarded for the project.
-Major A&R may include improvement, conversion, rearrangement, rehabilitation or remodeling.
-Major A&R does not apply to minor alterations, renovations or repairs funded under a research project grant or alterations or renovations funded under an NIH center grant.
+See Completing the Pre-Award Process-Just-In-Time Procedures for additional information.
+Liquidated damages An amount defined in a contract and chargeable against funds due to the con- tractor for each day the contractor fails to complete the project beyond the con- tract completion date.
+Local government Any unit of government within a state, including a: (1) County; (2) Borough; (3) Municipality; (4) City; (5) Town; (6) Township; (7) Parish; (8) Local public author- ity, including any public housing agency under the United States Housing Act of 1937; (9) Special district; (10) School district; (11) Intrastate district; (12) Council of governments, whether or not incorporated as a nonprofit corporation under state law; and (13) Any other agency or instrumentality of a multi-, regional, or intra-state or local government.
+Major A&R Alteration and renovation (A&R) activities are considered as modernization activ- ities and are typically supported under research grants where the primary pur- pose for the grant is other than construction or modernization.
+The determination of whether proposed A&R is major, or minor is made by the NIH Program Official.
 Major A&R is an unallowable activity or cost under foreign grants and foreign components in domestic grants.
-Matching or cost sharing The portion of project costs not paid by Federal funds (unless otherwise authorized by Federal statute).
-This may include the value of allowable third party in-kind con- tributions, as well as expenditures by the recipient.
-Mechanism Extramural awards are divided into three types of financial assistance: grants , cooper-ative agreements and contracts .
-A mechanism is the type of funded application or transaction used at the NIH.
-Within each mechanism NIH includes programs .
-Pro-grams can be further refined by specific activity codes .
+See "Modernization" on page I-33.
+Matching or cost sharing The portion of project costs not paid by Federal funds (unless otherwise author- ized by Federal statute).
+This may include the value of allowable third party in- kind contributions, as well as expenditures by the recipient.
+Mechanism Extramural awards are divided into three types of financial assistance: grants , cooperative agreements and contracts .
+A mechanism is the type of funded application or transaction used by NIH.
+Within each mechanism NIH includes programs.
+Programs can be further refined by specific activity codes .
 Merger A legal action resulting in the unification of two or more legal entities.
 When such an action involves the transfer of NIH grants, the procedures for the recognizing a successor-in-interest will apply.
 When the action does not involve the transfer of NIH grants, the procedures for recognizing a name change will apply.
-Micro-purchase A purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed the micro-purchase threshold.
-Micro-purchase procedures comprise a subset of a non-Federal entity's small purchase procedures.
-The non-Federal entity uses such procedures in order to expedite the completion of its lowest-dollar small purchase transactions and minimize the associated administrative burden and cost.
-The micro-purchase threshold is set by the Federal Acquisition Regulation at 48 CFR Subpart 2.1 (Definitions).
-Per OMB Memo M-18-18, the threshold is currently \$10,000.